15th November 2023

 Shell is seriously exposed to the risks of climate change, yet its climate plan is fundamentally flawed.
-In failing to properly prepare the company for the net-zero transition, Shell’s Board is increasing the company’s vulnerability to climate risk, putting its long-term value of in jeopardy.
+In failing to properly prepare the company for the net-zero transition, Shell’s Board is increasing the company’s vulnerability to climate risk, putting its long-term value in jeopardy.

 We brought this case as a shareholder in the company and are asking the court to order the Board to strengthen Shell’s climate plans.

-The case has already received support from institutional investors who together hold over 12 million shares in the company, including, among others, UK pension funds Nest and London CIV, Swedish national pension fund AP3, French asset manager Sanso IS, Degroof Petercam Asset Management (DPAM) in Belgium, as well as Danske Bank Asset Management and pension funds Danica Pension and AP Pension in Denmark.
+The case received unprecedented support from institutional investors, who together hold over 12 million shares in the company, including, among others, UK pension funds Nest and London CIV, Swedish national pension fund AP3, French asset manager Sanso IS, Degroof Petercam Asset Management (DPAM) in Belgium, as well as Danske Bank Asset Management and pension funds Danica Pension and AP Pension in Denmark.
 The investors are concerned that the Board’s strategy does not reduce the company’s emissions fast enough, and therefore does not manage climate risk.

-We argue that putting sufficient emissions reduction targets in place in the short and medium term will secure the company’s long-term value, as well as protecting investors’ capital.
+We argued that putting sufficient emissions reduction targets in place in the short and medium term would secure the company’s long-term value, as well as protecting investors’ capital.

 Investors want to see action in line with the risk climate change presents and will challenge those who aren’t doing enough to transition their business.
 We hope the whole energy industry sits up and takes notice.
 2023 is a crucial year if we are to keep net-zero by 2050 on track and this case can be a springboard for Shell introducing key changes.

-We are bringing a ‘derivative action’ against Shell in the UK.
+We brought a ‘derivative action’ against Shell in the UK.